-The expected trajectory of a person's life is as follows; humble beginnings, proceeded by professional and personal development, and eventual breakthrough leading to established success.
-What does that really mean though?
+The expected trajectory of a person's life is as follows; humble beginnings, proceeded by professional and personal development, followed by eventual breakthrough leading to established success.
+But what does that really mean?
 Few of us start on the same footing.
 For one person's humble beginnings, their situation is another's established success.
 There is also the less linear truth to this path and that is the meandering road that the estimated 100 years of life a human body has in it to complete.
 The peaks and pits that you may have on your journey to your eventual end are unique to each of us.
 Most of us feel like failures during much of our life when we compare our highs to that of others.
 We have these embarrassments that we can not seem to shake that can at times remind us that we are not where we feel we are supposed to be during that stage of our existence.
-Untidy ends and awkward items can cause a person to say to themselves "how can I feel like I am winning when there is duct tape holding together my couch or my car has more rust than the Titanic?"
-This is my summation of this topic.
+Untidy ends and awkward items can cause a person to say to themselves "how can I feel like I am winning when there is duct tape holding together my couch or does my car have more rust on it than the Titanic?"
+Here is how I chalk those moments.

 It's okay to have duct tape holding together something or another that you find morbidly embarrassing when others see it.
 Obviously, there are caveats to that statement, as in if you "accidentally" cut off your ear (Van Gogh) a doctor should have a look at it before you settle on duct tape as the permanent cure.
 In this context, I am referring to something less do or die and more along the lines of a broken decorative piece or the side of an old couch where the stuffing is coming out.
 You are not a failure because your life is not a Crate and Barrel catalog, nor are you a success if it is.
-It just means that you put your money toward things that were prioritized above a couch that is just as comfortable or an outlet mall sale item that has some mileage on it.
-If you are fed and the bills are in order, it's okay and normal to have those frayed edges scattered about your world.
+It just means that you put your money toward things that were prioritized a new couch that is just as comfortable despite some milage behind some more pressing.
+If you are fed and the bills are in order, it's okay and normal to have those frayed edges scattered within your world.

 Taxes, insurance, and interest rates are a few of those very adult things to deal with frequently, and all of which help maintain your credit score.
 Yet often I hear others speak of how much they feel like they are not going anywhere or that every day is one step forward and two steps back.
 The truth is that all efforts go to some end, whether that is of use now or later depends on circumstance.
 Can having a car that breaks down every day be a good thing?
 It is if you learn enough about engines to teach your kid who goes on to one day be in a STEM career that your junker car maintenance planted the seeds for in their life.
 Could your ugly couch be the basis of a design trend that you can market on Etsy as a fulfilling and lucrative side-hustle?
 Maybe if you follow through on it or maybe with all the best of luck and planning, it still falls through.
 This is why no matter what you do, always do so for the journey and not the end result.